vmware/container-service-extension/docs/README.md

 ##### `CSE` Configuration Settings

 `CSE` supports multiple templates to create Kubernetes clusters.
 Each template might have a different guest OS or Kubernetes versions, and must have an unique name.
 One template has to be defined as the default.
-Tenants can specify the template to use during cluster creation, or use the default.
+Tenants can specify the template to use during cluster or node creation, or use the default.

 The configuration file has 5 sections:
   - `amqp`: AMQP settings